How to Create an Eco-Friendly Bathroom

 Traditional dental floss is made from nylon, which can’t be recycled and takes hundreds of years to start decomposing.
 To make a zero waste bathroom, switch to an eco-friendly floss that’s completely biodegradable.

 Most zero waste floss is made from silk, but our guide to the best eco-friendly floss also has some vegan options.

 3. Select Zero Waste Toothpaste

-The next step in creating a zero waste bathroom is switching out your plastic tube of toothpaste that can’t be recycled for zero waste toothpaste.
+The next step in creating a zero waste bathroom is switching out your plastic tube of toothpaste that can’t be recycled for one of the best zero waste toothpastes.
 You have two options when choosing waste-free toothpaste.

 Your first option is to get toothpaste tablets.
 To use a toothpaste tablet, you simply put one in your mouth, start chewing until it foams, and then brush like you normally do.
 Toothpaste tablets are also incredibly convenient if you’re putting together a zero waste travel kit.